 How To Start your Ukulele Players Club

-How To Start your Ukulele Players Club By Geoffrey R. Rezek: link
+- How To Start your Ukulele Players Club by Geoffrey R. Rezek

-Starting uke club (with a bit of emphasis on the UK) By Ray Shakeshaft: link
+- Starting uke club (with a bit of emphasis on the UK) by Ray Shakeshaft

 As the popularity of the ukulele grows, so does the number of ukulele groups and jam sessions.
 How to make yours better than average?
-In this article How to Lead a Great Ukulele Jam by Jim D'Ville shares practical tips that EVERY participant and jam leader should know!
+Checkout, Building a Ukulele Club: How to Make Your Group Fun, Strong, and Successful by Jim D'Ville .

 If your ukulele club has missing information or information that needs corrected or would like to be listed please contact Curt Sheller, Curt Sheller Publications.
 Or, use the link to the form below.